JuLi0n21/osu-progressCLI/README.md

 5. CLick the Pen on the Website insert ur Clientid and ClientSecret and ur userid.
 6. Hit save and refresh the Page ur Profile Stats should appear

+## Requirments
+- Only Windows supported currently (depends on OsuMemoryProvider)
+- [NET 6.0.x Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is required to run this programm

 #EWWW the websites are fuckign ugly i dont like them
 if u dont like the pages U CAN MAKE UR OWN ONE